magimedical/docs.happypathology.com/src/content/docs/introduction.md

 - TypeScript
 - Python

 We've designed this documentation to provide you with a clear understanding of our API's capabilities and guide you through its implementation.
-Whether you're a seasoned developer or new to our platform, you'll find the information you need to successfully integrate HappyPathology's diagnostic power into your applications.
+Whether you're a seasoned developer or new to our platform, you'll find the information you need to successfully integrate HappyPathology's power into your applications.